 Pharmacists rarely compound medications anymore, though it is still done on a limited basis.
 Some medications, such as antibiotic syrups for children still require the hand of a pharmacist.
 Pharmacy malpractice may occur if a medication compound had the wrong ingredients, erred with dosages, or contaminated the medication.

 Many states require that pharmacists counsel patients about their medications.
 Pharmacists must make sure that the patient understands what the medication is, why it is being prescribed, and how it should be administered.
 The patient must also be made aware of potential side effects, and the pharmacist must also identify possible drug interactions.

 There is a critical shortage of pharmacists in the U.S. Across the country pharmacy technicians are used to stretch the limited number of pharmacists available.
 These technicians must be supervised by a pharmacist; there is absolutely no exception to this rule.
 Many pharmacy malpractice claims are due to negligence in supervision.

 Contact Our Attorneys

-At the law office of Mitchell & Shapiro, our malpractice lawyers have handled many past claims involving medication errors.
+At the law office of Mitchell Shapiro Greenamyre & Funt LLP, our malpractice lawyers have handled many past claims involving medication errors.
 To schedule a free consultation and case evaluation, contact our pharmacy malpractice attorneys.
 Serving Georgia clients statewide, we have the knowledge and experience to help you obtain the maximum compensation available to you.